kate-skorija/portfolio-landing-page/README.md

 ## Description

 This is a portfolio landing page for my programming portfolio.
+It includes examples of my work as well as information about my education, background, and interests.
 You may view the published site on [GitHub Pages]().

 ## Setup/Installation Requirements